 This case highlights the methodology used by the Court when ruling upon issues whereby there are materially contradictory versions of expert evidence.

-Written by Loyiso Bavuma and supervised by Kerry Theunissen
+Written by Loyiso Bavuma and Kerry Theunissen